menzehua/DeCTI/README.md

   year    = {2025}
 }
 ```
-## 7. Acknowledgements
+## 8. Acknowledgements
-This research is based on observations made with the NASA/ESA Hubble Space Telescope obtained from the Mikulski Archive for Space Telescopes (MAST).
+This research is based on observations made with the **NASA/ESA Hubble Space Telescope**, obtained from the **Mikulski Archive for Space Telescopes (MAST)**.
 STScI is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.

-This work is supported by the China Manned Space Program through its Space Application System.
+This work is supported by the **China Manned Space Program** through its Space Application System.

-DeCTI's release was made possible by the contributions of the following people:
-Zehua Men, Pavel Smirnov and Manni Duan are with Zhejiang Lab, Hangzhou, Zhejiang, China.
-Li Shao is with National Astronomical Observatories, Chinese Academy of Sciences, Beijing, China.

-DeCTI uses the following separate libraries and packages:
-tensorboard
-pytorch
-gzip
-shutil
-numpy
-matplotlib
-pandas
-fitsio
-bisect
-gc
-sklearn
-seaborn
-astroquery
-## 8. Third-party Software
-Use of the third-party software, libraries or code referred to in the [Acknowledgements](#Acknowledgements) section above may be governed by separate terms and conditions or license provisions.
-Your use of the third-party software, libraries or code is subject to any such terms and you should check that you can comply with any applicable restrictions or terms and conditions before use